ubinexus/sonic-utilities/doc/Command-Reference.md

   admin@sonic:~$ sudo config interface tpid Ethernet64 0x9200
   ```

-**config interface breakout**
+**config interface breakout (Versions >= 202006)**

 This command is used to set breakout mode available for user-specified interface.
+Check the platform-specific port configuration file(i.e. platform.json)
+to get available breakout mode for each parent interface.Based on the platform.json and the current mode set in interface, this command acts on setting
+breakout mode for the interface.

 kindly use, double tab i.e. <tab><tab> to see the available breakout option customized for each interface provided by the user.

 - Usage: